-The brilliant 25-year-old has already won the award three times, becoming only the fourth player to accomplish that feat in the history of the game, but conceded that he will have to face a year without the trophy at some point.
+The brilliant 25-year-old has already won the award three times, becoming only the fourth player to ever do so in the history of the game, but conceded that he will have to face a year without the trophy at some point.

 "Do I think about it [the Ballon d'Or]?
 No!" admitted Messi, speaking to Marca.